Michael Vanderbyl: Biography

 In 1973, he established his own practice, Vanderbyl Design.
-Over the years his work has expanded from graphic design to designing furniture, products, showrooms and retail spaces.
-Clients have included Esprit, Baker Furniture, The Walt Disney Company, IBM, AmericaOne, Robert Talbott, Teknion, The Blackstone Group and Luna Textiles.
 He has designed products for, among others, McGuire Furniture, and HBF.

 Vanderbyl was awarded the 2000 AIGA Medal by the American Institute of Graphic Arts (AIGA).
 He has been a member of the Alliance Graphique Internationale (AGI) since 1987.
 He was the recipient of a Lifetime Achievement Award from the International Interior Design Association (IIDA) in 2006.
 In 2012, he was inducted into the Interior Design Hall of Fame.